 Migration is extremely important to New Zealand and it has a big role to play in the Covid-19 recovery plans that are being put in place.
 As the country aims to get back on its feet, it hopes to get people moving from the UK in order to deal with the skill shortages.

 Employers and businesses have been impacted by the pandemic and now they are looking to get back on track.
 However, one of the main problems is a lack of skills and shortages in the workforce.
-This has meant that people moving from the UK via the Skilled Migration Programme could happen again soon.
+This has meant that people could soon be moving once again from the UK via the Skilled Migration Programme.

 While the programme is not fully open again, the recent updates are an encouraging sign that things are beginning to move in the right direction.
 Therefore, if you are considering moving to New Zealand or had plans to, then the time could soon be coming to start moving forward.